metasyn/memex/content/entries/travel/bikepacking.md

-side trail, hike to the beach, or often, have a midday beer or coffee. usually with a more relaxed pace like this, we also end up getting to where we're intending to go a bit earlier in the day, so have time to relax and hangout wherever we end up. usually we will do something very casual, like 25-50 miles a day. while if you don't bicycle, that sounds maybe like a lot, but really, it isn't so much if you split up your riding throughout the day.
+side trail, hike to the beach, or often, have a midday beer or coffee. usually with a more relaxed pace like this, we also end up getting to where we're intending to go a bit earlier in the day, so have time to relax and hangout wherever we end up. usually we will do something very casual, like 25-50 miles a day. while if you don't bicycle, that sounds maybe like a lot, but really, it isn't so much if you split up your riding throughout the day. we've found that pushing too much more than that takes away a lot of the fun, since we like taking breaks, photos, and enjoying the journey more generally.

 ## randonneuring